-When cucumbers and herbs are plentiful in the victory garden, it’s time to make this zesty cucumber salad.
+Looking for a cucumber salad recipe?
+When cucumbers and herbs are plentiful in the victory garden, it’s time to make this refreshing cucumber salad.
 Tossed in a light and creamy herbed yogurt dressing, it will leave everyone wanting more!

 CUCUMBER SALAD RECIPE VIDEO